 As the first day of school approaches, be aware of your student’s emotions.
 They will feel excitement, nervousness, stress, and anxiety.
 This is part of the process, but be supportive and encouraging!
 Help your student make wise decisions about major changes in their life.
 Listen with an open mind, be supportive, and be encouraging of your students experiences!

 Take time to discuss academic expectations ahead of time (i.e.: GPA related scholarship requirements).
-Encourage your student to use the first year to explore different majors and utilize Belinda Wyss, the career advisor, to develop and set his/her own academic/career goals.
+Encourage your student to use the first year to explore different majors and utilize the Office of Career Planning and Placement to develop and set his/her own career goals.

 Help your student devise a budget and financial plan for the academic year.
 Discuss how to spend and budget money appropriately throughout the year.

 College students have a lot to balance including being in school, studying, tutoring, working, volunteering, participating in student organizations, sports, and much more.
 The time usually spent with friends and family will decrease.
 Discuss expectations of how often you plan to communicate and see each other.